 Cask Wars are still ruling the whisky market.
 After the domination of bourbon and sherry casks alone, we have observed various different combinations like Oloroso finish, ale finish, Chardonnay finish, rum cask finish and so on.
+A classy example is Glenfiddich 15 Year Old.
 It was not so long ago to hear arguments about waking up the whisky and putting in another bed.
 But now another technique is growing day by day.
 Maturing whisky with music, using sonic technology and cymatics.
 We all admit that whisky and music may be the best thing in the world together.
 Let’s see how they work together in the production phase.

 Especially some craft distilleries in the States started to mature their spirit with exposing the casks to different music styles and ultrasonic sounds.
 Dark Island Distillery is just one of them.
 Dark Island leaves different casks having different spirits inside to different types of music.
 For bourbon they play rhythm & blues, for rum they play reggae and Christmas Carol for their wheat whiskey.
 They claim that by this method they try to ‘agitate’ the spirit and increase the surface contact area.
 Even though we think that this might have a negligible effect, the result is shown in the photo below.
 Dark Island calls this procedure ‘Musically Matured’.
 Left glass have an untreated, calmly waited whiskey, while the glass at right contains ‘Musically Matured’ whiskey.

 The distillery tells the story really well in the video below.